Analysing similarities between legal court documents using natural language processing approaches based on Transformers: Results and Discussions

 \section{Results and Discussions}

-Applying the methodology as previously detailed, this research shows how natural language processing techniques in conjunction with machine learning algorithms are paramount in optimizing the operational costs of the judicial process, such as the aid of document screening and procedural distribution.
-It grants working time optimization since it allows the experts time to be devoted to their core activity.
+Applying the methodology as previously detailed, this research shows how natural language processing techniques in conjunction with machine learning algorithms are paramount in optimising the operational costs of the judicial process, such as the aid of document screening and procedural distribution.
+It grants working time optimisation since it allows the experts time to be devoted to their core activity.

-In order to use the unsupervised learning algorithm, k-means, it was necessary to select the best K to achieve the best result for each NLP technique studied.
-This way, the elbow method was applied based on the calculated inertia of each of the 31 K tested, as shown in Figure~\ref{fig_inertia}.
+In order to use the unsupervised learning algorithm, k-means, it was necessary to define the ideal K to offer to the clustering algorithm, we used the inertia calculation, which measures how well the data set grouped through k-means.
+The inertia calculation is the sum of the square of the Euclidean distance from each point to its centroid, seeking to reach the K with the lowest inertia.
+The tendency is that the higher the K, the lower the inertia, then we used the elbow method to find the K where the reduction of inertia begins to decrease.
+Then, we used 31 values for K within the range from 30 to 61, with intervals per unit, selecting according to the elbow technique the K that generated the best grouping, as showed in Figure~\ref{fig_inertia}.

 From obtaining the best K, the k-means template was trained and, with the grouping performed by the model, we calculated (i) the average similarity between the documents of each group, thus allowing an overview of the distribution of documents in the groups generated by each NLP technique; and (ii) the mean similarity between the group's documents and their centroid, making possible to indicate which technique achieved the best performance.